ExMember/exmember.github.io/_drafts/2026-05-09-my-van-needs-a-separating-toilet.md

 from most home kitchens.

 I have been using
-the Trelino [model TK].
+the Trelino Evo L.
 It is extremely simple,
-no moving parts,
+has no moving parts,
+and is
 easy to use
-and to maintain.
+and easy to maintain.

 Unfortunately,
 because of how